Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 These were two-stroke engines of 125cc supplied to Taber, Kapi, Lifante and others, but were not superior to the Hispano Villiers.

-In 1956 the name of the marque changed to Rekord.
+That year the name of the marque changed to Rekord.

 N.B.
 1. Another source gives dates of 1952-54.